lucasmazz/space-debris/README.md

 # Space Debris

-Space Debris is a simple game made with C++ and QT.
+Space Debris is a simple game made with C++ and Qt.

 The game basically consists of using a spaceship to clear asteroids that are on their way to your home planet, which could cause a mass extinction.

 ![Alt text](https://github.com/lucasmazz/space-debris/blob/master/images/space-debris.gif?raw=true)

 The speed and the number of asteroids appearing at the same time increases with playing time.

-Enjoy.

 ## Install